 The new Mendeley Reference Manager (2:24 mins) by Mendeley (YouTube)

 A module that will help you decide which tool to use to organise your references.
-It explores the features of three popular reference managers: Endnote, Zotero, and Mendeley.
+It explores the features of three popular reference managers: EndNote, Zotero, and Mendeley.

 Some common features of reference managers include: